Omar Chehab

 Teaching

-I was Teacher's Assistant for the following Masters courses.
+I was a teaching assistant for the following Master’s courses.

 Professors: Alexandre Gramfort, Pierre Ablin